-The College shall determine criteria for the selection of textbooks and have direct input from the faculty members.
+The College shall determine criteria for the selection of textbooks.

 D.13 Sabbatical Leave - Full-time Faculty

 When resources are available, the College will provide the opportunity for full-time faculty to submit a proposal for sabbatical leave.
 The purpose of sabbatical leave is to provide opportunities for individual professional development, retraining, growth, and/or education if such leave activities will benefit the College and serve to revitalize the individual.